iampriyatam/priyatam/content/pages/info.md

     colors: colors-f
     backgroundSize: inset
     text: >+
-      ## Hey, I’m a Front End developer.
-I’ve been born and raised in Raxaul,
+      ## Hey, I’m a Front End Engineer.
+I’ve been born and raised in Raxaul, and
-      and I'm based in New Delhi.
-I’m currently working with a great startup community that develops some creative web applications, I also managed a team of web designers, developers, and Digital Marketing Analysts in a startup called WBN Technologies.
+      currently, I'm based in New Delhi.
+I’m currently working as a Digital Business Manager with the Digital Strategy Team of Reliance Group with the engagement of end-to-end delivery of web applications and integration.
       When I’m not coding, writing, or creating, I travel.

     media:
       type: ImageBlock